guryanovyan/music-platform-project/README.md

 # Music platform project

-## Fullstack project of a music platform where you can upload your tracks, albums and listen them right away.
+## Fullstack project of a music platform
+Upload your tracks, albums and listen them right away.

 ### Technologies used:
 - **Backend:** Nest.js with TypeScript;